 As environmental concerns reach critical levels, the need for sustainable business practices has never been more urgent.
 In response, the Tbilisi Circular Labs (TCL), an innovative initiative supported by GIZ, is transforming the landscape of sustainability in Georgia.
 This project is part of the broader global effort known as “Circular City Labs,” which focuses on reducing greenhouse gas (GHG) emissions while promoting economic viability and inclusivity, particularly for women entrepreneurs.
 By fostering a system where packaging can be returned, cleaned, and reused, TCL is poised to redefine sustainable practices in Tbilisi and beyond.

 Through this initiative, businesses are not only addressing waste management but also discovering new opportunities for growth in an increasingly eco-conscious market.
-In this article, we explore the profound benefits of reuse systems, highlight GIZ’s impactful initiatives in Georgia, and share the voices of local businesses that are leading the charge in this vital transformation.
+In this article, Ana Chkhetia from Campa, Salome Kuprashvili from Fabrika, and Sopo Donadze from Ezo Festival share their insights as representatives of their companies.
+We explore the benefits of reuse systems, highlight GIZ’s initiatives in Georgia, and examine the growing focus on sustainability.

 The Vision of TCL